gnunn1/tilix/README.md

 ### Install Terminix

-Terminix is available for the following distributions as a 64 bit application:
+Terminix is available for the following distributions as a 64-bit application:

 | Distribution | Package
 |---|---|